Earth Unscrewed: Cool Solutions To A Warming Planet

-In our second episode of Earth Unscrewed presenters, Helen Scales and Seyi Rhodes, speak to Radhika Lalit from the Rocky Mountain Institute (RMI).
+In this episode of Earth Unscrewed our presenters, Helen Scales and Seyi Rhodes, speak to Radhika Lalit from the Rocky Mountain Institute.

 Radhika manages the Global Cooling Prize and in this, the second episode of our second season, she talks about the incredibly troubling position the planet is in due to inefficient room air conditioners.